 - Public Interest Determinations (PIDs)

 - Information Usage Arrangements (IUAs)

-My organisation has just discovered a privacy breach – what do we do now?
+My organisation has just discovered a data breach – what do we do now?

 The important thing to remember is that we are here to help.
 We encourage voluntary data breach reporting to our office so that we can assist you to contain the breach, assess the impact and prevent similar breaches from occurring in the future.
-For further information on managing privacy breaches please visit the Responding to data breaches webpage, or contact us to discuss.
+For further information on managing data breaches please visit Responding to data breaches or contact us to discuss.